 1. The New Kadampa Tradition (NKT-IKBU) — aka Kadampa Buddhism or Modern Buddhism

 2. Geshe Kelsang Gyatso — The Founder Of The New Kadampa Tradition

 3. Dorje Shugden Controversy — The Background Of A Dispute

-4. Western Shugden Society / International Shugden Community — Who Is Behind This Organisation?
+4. Western Shugden Society (WSS) / International Shugden Community (ISC) — Who Is Behind The Protests Against the Dalai Lama?

 This site aims to give verifiable and accurate information about the setting of the New Kadampa Tradition.
 For further information it is strongly recommended to read research papers or to contact INFORM.